bnortonwisla/countries-next-js/README.md

 * validation of external API results
 * searchResults: split error messages and table into 2+ controls
 * validateAndParseRequest: split into single task functions
+* use absolute reference shortcuts to clean up file references
 * css: change file organization, use variables
 * img tag: resolve linter warning by using Image for flag